Ebrahem-Outlook/Ebrahem-Outlook/README.md

 I'm a senior software engineer specializing in backend development and distributed systems.
 With a focus on C#, .NET, and related technologies, I excel in designing and implementing resilient, scalable, and maintainable systems.
 My expertise includes microservices, system design, software architecture, domain-driven design (DDD), event sourcing, CQRS, and DevOps.
 I thrive on learning, sharing knowledge, and tackling challenges, driven by a passion for open-source contributions.

+I'm a Senior Software Engineer with a specialization in backend development and distributed systems.
+Expert in C#, .NET, and related technologies, with a proven track record in designing and implementing resilient, scalable, and maintainable systems.
+Proficient in microservices architecture, system design, domain-driven design (DDD), event sourcing, CQRS, and DevOps practices.
+Passionate about continuous learning, knowledge sharing, and solving complex challenges, with a strong commitment to contributing to open-source projects.

 <p align="center">
  <a href="https://twitter.com/EbrahemOutlook" alt="Ebrahem Mohamed's twitter">
    <img src="https://img.shields.io/badge/%20-Twitter-%231DA1F2?logo=twitter&logoColor=white&style=for-the-badge" />